The Garden at Elm Bank

 Inspired by an unfurling fern, the garden layout mimics a series of fern fronds, each ‘frond’ offering a different theme to engage the senses.

-Visit The Gardens at Elm Bank
+Visit the Garden at Elm Bank

 mhs seal